 Georgia's Republican lieutenant governor criticizes GOP for electing Herschel Walker as nominee

-Georgia's Republican lieutenant governor criticizes GOP for electing Herschel Walker as nomineeget the free app

 Georgia's Republican Lt.
 Gov. Geoffrey Duncan has spoken out against Herschel Walker, the current GOP Senate nominee in the state.
 Duncan criticized the Republican Party and said he isn't voting for Walker after The Daily Beast reported Walker paid for an ex-girlfriend to get an abortion, which the candidate has denied.